seratch/notion-sdk-jvm/README.md

 ### Project Status

-That being said, this project is still under development.
+This project is still under development.
 Using this library in your serious projects is not yet recommended.

 ### Kotlin Example